ristomatti/node-red-contrib-node-lifx/README.md

 | `duration` | Transition time (ms) |

 *setting waveform*
-Waveform is a way to create effect in lifx bulbs, like the breath effect in the Lifx App.
+Waveform is a way to create effect in lifx bulbs, like the breath effect in the LIFX App.
 Setting a wave form will be at the following JSON form.

 ```json
 {